 Missouri State Welcomes NFL Hopefuls and Scouts to Friday's Pro Day

-SPRINGFIELD -- Missouri State will entertain several prospective NFL hopefuls and a number of professional team scouts this Friday (March 18) at Plaster Sports Complex in the Bears' second annual "Pro Day" event.
+SPRINGFIELD -- Missouri State will entertain several prospective NFL hopefuls and a number of professional team scouts this Friday (March 19) at Plaster Sports Complex in the Bears' first "Pro Day" event.

 The event will feature physical and intellectual testing as well as on-field performance and strength evaluations for the prospective pro players.
 The festivities begin at 9 a.m. at Forsythe Athletics Center and will move to the stadium around 10 a.m.

-According to Missouri State assistant coach Sean Coughlin, who is coordinating MSU's Pro Day, there has been positive feedback from throughout the NFL community with the list of teams attending Friday's event growing rapidly.
-Coughlin expects at least 12 teams to send representatives.
+According to Missouri State assistant coach Sean Coughlin, who is coordinating MSU's Pro Day, the list of NFL teams attending Friday's event is growling rapidly.
+Topping the list of attending franchises are Kansas City, New Orleans, Atlanta, and Carolina.

 For a complete list of College Day events across the nation, please CLICK HERE.